Somali government forces are advancing on Kismayo, the key stronghold of Islamist group al-Shabab, as thousands of residents flee an expected assault.

 The UN says residents there fear some sort of military activity in or around the port.

-Locals told the BBC Somali Service that hundreds of militants have also been leaving Kismayo in armed pick-up trucks, taking heavy equipment with them.
-Radio Andalus, the mouthpiece of al-Shabab in the city, has reportedly stopped broadcasting.
+Locals told the BBC Somali Service that hundreds of militants have also been leaving Kismayo in armed pick-up trucks,

 In: World News, Regional News, Politics, Other Middle East